josherich/ride/README.md

 * Push alert to users who save the routes

 ##TODO
+* wrap a series of database action to comply ACID
 * JSON api for CRUD resources and match search
 * Refractory and cleanup mess code
 * One-page app for better and faster UX, using turbolinks